-The Distributors of the Fund are BPI Capital Corporation, BPI Investment Management, Inc., COL Financial Group, Inc., First Metro Securities Brokerage Corporation, Wealth Securities, Inc., and Unicapital Securities, Inc. All are licensed by the Securities and Exchange Commission.
+The Distributors of the Fund are BPI Capital Corporation; BPI Investment Management, Inc.; COL Financial Group, Inc.; First Metro Securities Brokerage Corporation; Wealth Securities, Inc.; and Unicapital Securities, Inc. All are distributors licensed by the Securities and Exchange Commission.
 Shares of the fund will be sold through SEC Certified Investment Solicitor (CISol) or via online facility of a CISol licensed institution.
 Distributors, through their CISol/s, shall comply with the Suitability Rule.

 Institutions who wish to distribute the Fund's shares shall enter into an agreement with the principal distributor and the Fund.
 The said agreement shall contain all commercial and operational terms in the distribution and processing of the Fund's shares.
-Prior to distributing the shares of the Fund, the appointed third-part distributor shall secure a mutual fund distribution license from the Securities and Exchange Commission and shall be renewed as per the requirement of the regulatory body.
+Prior to distributing the shares of the Fund, the appointed third-party distributor shall secure a mutual fund distribution license from the Securities and Exchange Commission and shall be renewed as per the requirement of the regulatory body.
 Shares distributed by a third-party distributor shall have the same right with the shares distributed by the principal distributor.

-The Distributors shall be entitled to collect a Sales Load based on each amount invested by an applicant or Shareholder in the Fund, in such percentages to a maximum 3%, and shall have the discretion to establish the sharing of such Sales Load that is entitled to be received by its Sales Agents.
+The Distributors shall be entitled to collect a Sales Load based on each amount invested by an applicant or Shareholder in the Fund, in such maximum percentages as are stipulated on page 7 of this Prospectus, and shall have the discretion to establish the sharing of such Sales Load that is entitled to be received by its Sales Agents.